DynamicBiosystems/DynamicST-Assist/README.md

 STEPS: Display the current step and completed steps.

-TOOLS: Set parameters of tissue area detection algorithm, detect tissue area and manually fine tune the tissue area.
+TOOLS: Set parameters of tissue area detection algorithm, detect and manually fine tune the tissue area.

 1. If you have aligned the DynaBlot image with the microscope image, any of them can be selected for tissue area detection.

-2. Use the Sensitive slider to set parameter of tissue area detection algorithm.
+2. Use the Sensitive slider to set the parameter of tissue area detection algorithm.

 3. Choose the image channel of tissue area detection algorithm.

-4. Click the “TISSUEDETECTION” button to automatically detect tissue area.
+4. Click the “TISSUEDETECTION” button to automatically detect the tissue area.

 5. Use the Transparency slider to modify the transparency of spots.